 The third entry in the Hammer Dracula cycle saw Christopher Lee finally return to the role that made him an international superstar after almost 10 years.

-Though he only intended to reprise the role for this one film, he ended up doing so in another 5 films for Hammer studios.
+Though he only intended to reprise the role for this one movie, he ended up doing so in another 5 films for Hammer studios.

 Ten years on from Dracula’s death at the hands of Van Helsing the village of Klausenberg is still living in fear of the Vampire king.
 So much so that whenever anyone dies their bodies are staked, and burned to ash to stop them from coming back as Vampires.

 Father Sandor a local monk and expert on the paranormal puts a stop to this.
 He knows that Dracula is dead and that there is no danger any more.
 Though many people thank him for stopping their loved ones corpses from being desecrated, others who are still scared of Dracula’s influence despise Sandor, who in turn makes no effort to hid his disdain for them either.

 Two brothers Charles and Alan Kent and their wives Diana and Helen stop off in Klausenberg on their way to Karlsbad.
 There they meet Father Sandor who warns them not to go to Klausenberg as there is danger along the way there.
 Though he does not share the villagers beliefs that Dracula is still alive, he does warn the Kents that there is very real danger near the castle that lies between Klausenberg and Karlsbad, and that they are to stay away from the castle above all else.